kishannareshpal/tccs-image-gallery/README.md

 For authentication, the application uses the Password and Token-based Authentication. _See [JSON Web Tokens (JWT)](https://jwt.io/)_

-Lastly it uses docker/docker-compose to ease running the application.
+Lastly it provides docker/docker-compose files to ease running the application.

 ##### Project requirements